AI, DNS Abuse, and the Trust Problem We Cannot Ignore

 In my 17 December post, I walked through whether you should still apply for a new gTLD in the 2026 round, given the opportunities and risks in the final Applicant Guidebook.
 Today, I want to focus on one of the most consequential infrastructure and operational decisions you’ll make before you ever click “submit” on your application: choosing your Registry Service Provider (RSP).

-Unlike 2012, when applicants could theoretically build and defend their own technical infrastructure, ICANN’s 2026 round requires all applicants to use an RSP that has passed the Registry Service Provider Evaluation Program.
+Unlike 2012, when applicants could theoretically build and defend their own technical infrastructure, ICANN’s 2026 round requires all applicants to use an RSP that has passed the Registry Service Provider Evaluation Program for Main Registry, DNS, and DNSSEC services.
 That means your back-end partner is no longer optional, and picking the wrong one can quietly sabotage everything from your technical evaluation to your long-term operational viability.

-ICANN’s RSP List Is Coming (But It’s Not Here Yet)
+ICANN’s RSP List Is Here (And Will Keep Evolving)

-ICANN originally planned to publish the list of successfully evaluated RSPs last month.
-Due to technical issues, that date has been pushed to 30 January 2026.
+ICANN originally planned to publish the list of successfully evaluated RSPs in December 2025.
+Due to technical issues, the date was pushed to 30 January 2026.

-Once published, the list will appear on ICANN’s RSP Evaluation Program page and will be continuously updated as more RSPs complete evaluation.
+The list can be viewed at ICANN’s RSP Evaluation Program page and will be continuously updated as more RSP applicants complete evaluation; the page is effectively a point‑in‑time snapshot that will evolve as evaluations conclude.
 A second RSP evaluation window will open in April 2026, coinciding with the gTLD application period, allowing additional providers to still enter the program.

 What that means for you: if you’re planning to apply in the 2026 round, you have roughly three months from the publication of the RSP list until the application window opens to evaluate providers, have substantive conversations, and lock in your back-end partner.
 That timeline is tight, especially if your string has specific policy, compliance, or go-to-market requirements that not every RSP can or will support.